SuzeShardlow/Unscramble/README.md

 ![Sliding tile toy](https://i.pinimg.com/originals/90/c0/14/90c014a120d166467668dd02e8c449a7.jpg)

-## Brief
+## Tasks/Competencies/Skills

-To create a JavaScript game of our choice, with HTML and CSS so that the user can play it in the browser.
+This game demonstrates my capability to create a JavaScript game with HTML and CSS so that the user can play it in the browser.

 ## The game